tooles01/test_OlfaControl/docs/source/index.rst

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project. how to :ref:`README` the project.
+Check out the :doc:`README` section for further information, including

 test build trigger:
 Lumache hosts its documentation on Read the Docs.